Frequently Asked Questions

 The Basics

-Chainflip is a decentralised, trustless protocol that enables cross chain swaps between different blockchains.
+Chainflip is a decentralised, trustless protocol that enables native cross chain swaps between different blockchains.
 It's a bit like Uniswap, but allows users to swap assets between major blockchains without any wrapped tokens, traditional bridging, and at extremely competitive pricing using the JIT AMM.
-It is totally generalised, decentralised, and can be integrated with any chain using any transaction type.
+It is totally generalised, decentralised, and is live on mainnet.

-Chainflip aims to become the go-to solution for cross-chain swaps.
+Chainflip aims to be the go-to solution for cross-chain swaps.
 It's permissionless, easy to use, and decentralised.
-Developers can use it programatically, and users benefit from better pricing with minimal difficulty.
-Moreover, our user experience will be superior to that of a centralised exchange on top of taking capital efficiency to the absolute extreme.
-This will make it difficult to find a better avenue than Chainflip for on-chain trading.
-If you ever used Shapeshift back in 2017, you already know how seamless the swapping experience can be, but Chainflip takes that experience to a whole new level.
+Developers can use it programmatically, and users benefit from better pricing with minimal difficulty.
+Moreover, our user experience will be superior to that of a typical centralised exchange on top of taking capital efficiency to the absolute extreme.
+This will make it difficult to find a better avenue than Chainflip for trading L1 assets and more on-chain

 Consider a centralised exchange.
 At its heart, an exchange is a software system which manages private keys (to collect deposits and send withdrawals) in a settlement layer and handles the execution of trades for users in a logically separated accounting layer.
 Chainflip is not really any different at a high level, except instead of the software being run by a single entity, Chainflip is a consensus-driven software which relies on a quorum of Validator nodes.
 In order to manage wallets, Chainflip uses Multi Party Computation (MPC) (also knows as TSS) to govern high-threshold multi signature wallets (100/150) operated through the permissionless Validator network.
 The network requires a constant supermajority to function, and can safely operate so long as an honest superminority remains, which is guaranteed through strong economic security.
 The State Chain defines the AMM and accounting ruleset, and the Validator Software manages individual shares of the multisig wallets owned by the protocol.